 But ultimately, you are going to find that you need some people to attend face-to-face meetings or simply be within your commercial space in order for your business to keep ticking over.
 If your team makes use of company vehicles, it’s absolutely essential that you take some time to make sure that they’re up to scratch before the worse weather hits.

 You have to make sure that the vehicle gets into a professional and reliable garage as soon as possible.
-The longer you leave issues unaddressed, the more costly they will be to resolve in the long run.
+The longer you leave issues unaddressed, the more costly they will be to resolve in the long run as you are maintaining company vehicles.

 Your company vehicles should also undergo a winter checkup.
 Many garages and car-oriented shops will provide these free of charge or at a low cost.
 The checkups generally involve a few safety and basic checks to ensure that everything is up to scratch.